ABOUT THE CONFERENCE

 The Association consists of a national body represented by a Board.
 State divisions operate in defined geographical areas (e.g. states or territories of the Commonwealth of Australia), managing their operations relevantly to their region.
 The AORA Board provides coordination across the divisions and a means of addressing state and national matters, as well as being the administrative managers of the business.

-The Conference will explore how positive collaborative efforts can lead to consistent national and state policies and directions for organics recycling and a circular economy, in turn creating opportunities for innovation and growth that results in a strong organics recycling industry.
+The Conference will explore how positive collaborative efforts can lead to consistent national and state policies and directions for organics recycling, in turn creating opportunities for innovation and growth that result in a resilient and successful industry.

 The AORA Conference Organising Committee consists of industry professionals from across the sector.
 The Australian Organics Recycling Association thanks the committee members for their contribution to the event.